December 2019: Construction to Begin at Timothy J. Toomey, Jr. Park

 2013-2014: Eastern Cambridge/Kendall Square Open Space (ECKOS) Study Committee conducts public process to develop Vision and Goals for open spaces in eastern Cambridge

 2014-2015: Connect Kendall Square Open Space Competition to develop open space framework based on Vision and Goals

-In September 2016, a temporary off leash area was created at Rogers Street Park in anticipation of a future permanent location in the neighborhood.
-This area will be used on an interim basis, and will be unavailable for use when construction begins on the Rogers Street Park site.
+In September 2016, a temporary off-leash area was created at the park site in anticipation of a future permanent location in the neighborhood.
+This area was used on an interim basis, and will be unavailable for use when construction begins on the site.

-A dedicated off leash area will be located within Rogers Street Park as a part of the new park construction.
-In addition, a new dedicated off leash area will be constructed at the new Binney Street Park in East Cambridge.
+A permanent dedicated off-leash area will be located within Rogers Street Park as a part of the new park construction.

 Click here for more information about off-leash dogs in City parks.